FrancescaShell/Test/README.md

 > **Note:** in case the user forgets to specify the molecule, the program uses by default “pm10”.
 Indeed, pm10 is the most common polluting particle from 2.5 to 10 micrometers in diameter.

-You may want to turn on output verbosity as below.
+You may want to turn on output verbosity.
 The following example shows a user looking for pm10 value in Roma:
 ```
 $ python main.py user -p password -c Roma -m pm10 -v
 ```